-- Demonstrate respect for patients with cultural backgrounds different from one's own. - Respect the rights of patients and research participants and their families to be informed about and to participate in decision-making concerning their health care. - Communicate truthfully with patients and colleagues in all clinical situations and carefully avoid misrepresentation. - Respect the modesty and privacy of all patients and research participants. - Maintain a neat and professional appearance consistent with clinical site requirements and School policy. - Respect the value of the time of patients, research participants, families, and professional colleagues in clinical situations, avoiding late arrivals and early departures. - Treat all colleagues and peers in health care endeavors with consideration, courtesy, and cooperation. - Maintain civility and professional behavior at all times in classroom, laboratory, clinic, hospital, and all health care settings; avoiding disruptive and aggressive behavior.
+- Treating all members of the DUSON community, patients, research participants, and family members with respect and dignity at all times, both in their presence and in discussions about them with fellow students and professional colleagues. - Respecting the rights of patients and research participants and their families to be informed about and to participate in decision-making concerning their health care or participation in research. - Communicating truthfully with patients, research participants, families, and professional colleagues in all clinical situations to avoid misrepresentation. - Respecting the modesty and privacy of all patients and research participants. - Maintaining a professional appearance consistent with clinical site and/or school requirements. - Respecting the time of members of the DUSON community, patients, research participants, families, and professional colleagues by avoiding late arrivals and early departures. - Maintaining civility and professional behavior at all times in the classroom, laboratory, clinic, hospital, and all others settings where health care is delivered. - Respecting the intellectual property and educational and research materials of others by complying with principles of fair use and copyright law, and by avoiding unauthorized appropriation, reproduction, or dissemination of course materials in any medium (print, audio, visual, multi-media, and online).